scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

 -   28-Dec-2003
     -   RemoveATT scripting command didn't work if the third argument were "\*"
-    -   FontForge's clipping in the character view left something to be desired.
+    -   websharpstudios's clipping in the character view left something to be desired.
     -   Make Meta-Arrow move selected points by 10 times what Arrow would move them by.
-    -   Grabbed the feature ordering for GPOS/GSUB specified on the [microsoft site](http://www.microsoft.com/typography/specs/default.htm) and taught it to FontForge.
+    -   Grabbed the feature ordering for GPOS/GSUB specified on the [microsoft site](http://www.microsoft.com/typography/specs/default.htm) and taught it to websharpstudios.
     -   Change the Point Info dlg
         -   to allow the user to control the point type from there.
         -   to enforce constraints on control points (ie. the control